 You can use pen and paper to get basic ideas out of your head, but if you’re serious, you should start playing around with some professional digital tools, like these:

-- Sketch - design user flows and mobile interface screens.
+- Sketch or Figma - design user flows and mobile interface screens.
 Includes a plug-in to transform your Sketches to a 360-degree view.